alecgao066/CSE576-2021-Assignments/README.md

 ```

 and check to see that everything compiles correctly.
 We recommend using Linux or MacOS for the homework since installing `make` is easier.
 Linux uses GNU C++ compiler, while MacOS uses XCode C++ compiler.

-## Get started on HW1

-Open up the README for homework 1 in src/hw1/README.md, or view it [here](src/hw1/README.md).
-Good luck and have fun!

 ## Instructions for Mac Users
 In MacOS, make sure you have the latest version of Xcode and perform `xcode-select --install`.